 "If it weren't for him, I wouldn't have taken the court alongside the other 11 incredible people in the NSW mixed open team for 2019.

-"Plus, to have him standing by my side wearing the blue holding the silver medal is pretty incredible to say the least.
+"Plus, to have him standing by my side wearing the blue holding the silver medal was pretty incredible to say the least.

 "Growing up I always looked up to Sean as he created his own journey and concurring his dreams and fears - I thank you so much Sean for just being you."